 Home insurance coverage options in New York

 With knowing the common causes of damage in New York, you might feel more comfortable tailoring your policy to your unique needs.
-New York homeowners might want to consider these optional coverage types:
+Cost of homeowners insurance is an important factor, but New York homeowners might also want to consider these optional coverage types:

 - Flood insurance: Flood damage is excluded from standard home insurance policies.
 New Yorkers may want to consider buying a separate flood insurance policy (although a few companies offer flood insurance as an endorsement to home insurance policies.
 Homeowners with a mortgage who live in flood zones may be required to purchase flood insurance.